mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-color.md

 ---
 title: Colors in Python
-description: This guide provides an overview of a RhinoScriptSytntax Color type in Python.
+description: This guide provides an overview of a RhinoScriptSyntax Color type in Python.
 authors: ['Scott Davidson']
 author_contacts: ['scottd']
 sdk: ['RhinoPython']